 What can be done about side effects?

 Doctors have many ways to prevent or treat chemotherapy side effects and help you heal after each treatment session.
-Talk with your doctor or nurse about which ones to expect and what to do about them.
+For example: drugs to prevent or control nausea and vomiting are much more effective now than they used to be.
+Talk with your doctor or nurse about which side effects to expect, when they are likely to occur, and what to do about them.
 Make sure to let your doctor or nurse know about any changes you notice - they may be signs of a side effect.

 As another example: chemotherapy can lower your white blood cell count.
 White blood cells are an important way to fight infection.
 If you get a fever when your white blood cell count is low it can be very dangerous.
 Development of a fever after office hours should always be called about right away.
 Your doctor and staff should teach you what to watch for- such as chills or sweats, and the importance of having a thermometer on hand.

 Must Read Articles Related to Chemotherapy

 How were you able to integrate your chemotherapy treatment regimen into your daily life?